 Smarter content publishing

-Yes, updating your existing fintech blog posts may draw new readers and potential customers to your business.
-But it can also show existing customers that you care enough about them to give them information that stays relevant as time goes by.
-So the next time you’re feeling the pressure to publish brand new content, take a breath and think about how you can make the content you’ve already published work even harder.
+Updating your existing fintech blog posts can show existing customers that you care enough to give them information that stays relevant as time goes by.
+So the next time you’re feeling the pressure to publish brand new content, look at how you can make the content you’ve already published work even harder first.